uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 ---
-title: "If you need to get the right qualifications"
+title: "Get what you need to teach"
 image: "/assets/images/steps-to-teacher-header.jpg"
 backlink: "../../"
 ---